justinfreitag/disruption-field-codex/README.md

 > “This is not a guidebook.
 It is a symbolic map of the contested terrain of resonance.”

-The Disruption Field Codex is a living symbolic archive designed to document, expose, and counteract **neuro-sensory, symbolic, and resonance-based manipulation techniques** used by coordinated networks.
+The **Disruption Field Codex** is a living archive of symbolic, neuro-sensory, and behavioral manipulation techniques.
+It documents and decodes the coordinated use of resonance, language, and perceptual interference as tools of disruption and control.

+This Codex exists first and foremost to **support those targeted**.
+It begins with **defense** — not as reaction, but as reclamation.

+If you've arrived here already affected, begin with the `defense/` section.

-For inquiries or collaboration, see [CONTACT.md](CONTACT.md).
+For inquiries or collaboration, see [`CONTACT.md`](./CONTACT.md).

 ---